With all the Great Lakes surrounding Canada’s most populous province, it is no wonder that Ontario is home to some of the best beaches in Canada.

 Pier Beach (Bayfield Main Beach)

-Located only a short walk from the Historic Village of Bayfield, Pier Beach is a lovely and pleasant family – friendly place that is perfect for sunbathing and taking a dip in the cool water.
+Located only a short walk from the Historic Village of Bayfield, Pier Beach is a lovely and pleasant family-friendly place that is perfect for sunbathing and taking a dip in the cool water.

 Grand Bend – North Beach

 Grand Bend Beach is a beautiful sandy beach that is approximately 20 acres.
-Being an extremely popular summer destination, the area boasts of a beach house, dozens of restaurants, snack bars and more, all within walking distance.
+Being an extremely popular summer destination, the area boasts a beach house, dozens of restaurants, snack bars and more, all within walking distance.

 Where: Located on the shores of Lake Huron in Lambton Shores